 The .NET environment is different from what we've had before, so it's pretty clear that ordinary things you used to do will now have different procedures associated with them.
-This tip, which has been excerpted from InformIT,
+This tip, which has been excerpted from InformIT, offers a step-by-step procedure for referencing COM components inside the .NET framework.

 The steps for referencing a COM component's type library are: